Mortality and Cancer Risks, Which Drugs to Avoid & Better Alternatives

 1.C.
 More about lethal risks of sleeping pills

-As a young medical student in my first year of training, one of the first things I learned in our student laboratory was that the kindest way to “put an animal to sleep” permanently was to administer a barbiturate such as pentobarbital.
-A bit later, I learned that pentobarbital was being prescribed almost automatically as a sleeping pill for patients in the hospital (in a sublethal dose, hopefully.)
-Related drugs are used to execute the death penalty.
+As a young medical student in my first year of training, one of the first things I learned in our student laboratory was that the humane way to “put an animal to sleep” was to administer a fatal dose of a barbiturate such as pentobarbital.
+A bit later, I learned that pentobarbital was being prescribed almost automatically as a sleeping pill for patients in the hospital.
+Pentobarbital and related drugs are currently used to execute the death penalty on prisoners.
 Any medical student knows that these drugs can kill.

 Doctors have a wonderfully complete understanding of how sleeping pills such as pentobarbital kill animals.
 These drugs bind with protein molecules called GABA receptors on the surface of nerve cells.
 The same protein receptor molecules bind at the same time with a neurotransmitter chemical called GABA, which gives them their name.
 Barbiturates and other sleeping pills accentuate the action of GABA, which is to cause the receptor molecule to allow chloride ions to enter the nerve cells.
 Since the chloride ions are negatively charged, they make the inside the nerve cell more negatively polarized, which in turn, makes the nerve cells less likely to fire (to generate nerve activity).
-When the nerve cells which stimulate the muscles of breathing are inhibited from firing action potentials by GABA and by sleeping pills, the animal stops breathing.
-When breathing stops, the animal dies within a few minutes from lack of oxygen in the lungs.
-No doubt these same mechanisms explain how barbiturates kill people who take an overdose.
+When the nerve cells which stimulate the muscles of breathing are overly inhibited from firing by sleeping pills, the animal stops breathing.
+When breathing stops, the animal dies within a few minutes from lack of oxygen.
+This same mechanisms explains how sleeping pills kill people who take an overdose.
 Mixture with other drugs, particularly opiates, alcohol and other sedatives, greatly magnifies the risks, as do various medical conditions, possibly stopping breathing with a dose not intended to be lethal.